 UNLV Writing Center - One-on-one or small group assistance with writing is available free of charge to UNLV students at the Writing Center, located in CDC-3-301.
 Although walk-in consultations are sometimes available, students with appointments will receive priority assistance.
-Appointments may be made in person or by calling 895-3908.
-The students Rebel ID Card, a copy of the assignment (if possible), and two copies of any writing to be reviewed are requested for the consultation.
+Appointments may be made in person or by calling 702-895-3908.
+The student's Rebel ID Card, a copy of the assignment (if possible), and two copies of any writing to be reviewed are requested for the consultation.
 More information can be found at: http://writingcenter.unlv.edu/

-Rebelmail - By policy, faculty and staff should e-mail students Rebelmail accounts only.
-Rebelmail is UNLVs official e-mail system for students.
+Rebelmail - By policy, faculty and staff should e-mail students' Rebelmail accounts only.
+Rebelmail is UNLV's official e-mail system for students.
 It is one of the primary ways students receive official university communication such as information about deadlines, major campus events, and announcements.
 All UNLV students receive a Rebelmail account after they have been admitted to the university.
-Students e-mail prefixes are listed on class rosters.
+Students' e-mail prefixes are listed on class rosters.
 The suffix is always @unlv.nevada.edu.
+Emailing within WebCampus is acceptable.